jarsoftelectrical/My-OTTO/My CODE/README.md

 The code is based on the Zowi code, modified for OTTO

 Please NOTE: i have moved the BUZZER to pin D13............

 Please NOTE: you need pull-down resistors on the button pins............

+Please NOTE: you will need a link between A7 and +5 volt to fool low battery warnings

 The modified OTTO main program is  inside the OTTO_LEDMATRIX folder, ensure you are using the latest version of the Arduino IDE.
 The modifed ZOWI main program is inside the ZOWI_BASE_v2_MATRIX folder, ensure you are using the latest version of the Arduino IDE.